 Earlier this year, Amazon announced the Scout sidewalk delivery robot, with an initial deployment for deliveries in a neighborhood near Amazon HQ in Seattle.
 These autonomous robots are able to navigate sidewalks while avoiding pedestrians and curious animals that it encounters.
 The bot is weatherproof to allow it to operate in rainy Seattle conditions.
 Most importantly, Amazon is exploring Scout as the answer to the growing problem of package theft by forcing the package to stay locked at a customer's doorstep until they arrive home to unlock their package from the bot.

 By introducing cobots into retail operations, companies are looking to streamline labor, save on costs and deliver a more consistent customer experience.
 With the slow introduction of robots that have cognitive capabilities, companies will naturally rethink their usage of human labor for a number of activities.
 Many stores are already using cobots for mundane, dirty, or repetitive tasks in order to free human workers up for higher value tasks such as engaging with customers and answering more complex questions.
 Like most AI, cobots are currently only used in streamlined, programmable robotic tasks and have not yet ventured into creative or sentient work.

-As with all things, adoption and widespread acceptance of new technologies such as retail robots takes time.
+As with all things, adoption and widespread acceptance of technologies such as retail robots takes time.
 People need to feel comfortable, not threatened, by these bots in their work and retail environments.
 While cobots do not have the expertise and specialty knowledge of their human counterparts, they will be used to augment existing human retail operations and provide additive value to simple tasks and requests.

 With increased use and acceptability in the enterprise, cobots can be a permanent, widespread augmentative tool for helping humans perform work more efficiently.